 Preliminary discussions with managers have revealed there are two general reasons for the funding requests for HEP.
 First, funding is necessary for participation so that project sponsors can assist the regional HEP team on the ground by providing data and providing assistance on the property.
-The Committee supports funding to ensure the regional HEP team is provided with the support necessary to evaluate individual wildlife projects.
+Council staff supports this task for individual wildlife projects.
 Participation costs are generally estimated based on the number of days to complete the work.
 The lower dollar amounts on the table likely represent participation work, but the amounts still vary widely between projects.
 The second reason managers requested additional HEP funding requests is for actual preparation of the HEP report where the sponsors, rather than the HEP team, conduct the assessment.
-This additional work and these funding requests should be reconciled in coordination with Bonneville and the sponsors.
+This additional work and these funding requests needs to be looked into and reconciled in coordination with Bonneville and the sponsors.

-In the absence of a coordinated approach for regional HEP and assumed continued funding of a regional HEP team, these work elements should be considered an area for potential cost savings.
-The Committee also supports continued resolution through possible next steps including:
+In the absence of a coordinated approach for regional HEP and assumed continued funding of a regional HEP team, staff recommends to the Council and Bonneville that these work elements be considered an area for potential cost savings.
+However, staff supports continued resolution through possible next steps including:

-• Developing a plan, through a regional forum, that describes the need and schedule for HEP assessments and how the plan should be coordinated around the region (including the level of each sponsor's participation).
-Included in this plan should be
+• Through a regional forum, develop a plan that describes the need and schedule for HEP assessments and how the plan should be coordinated around the region

-- a mechanism for maintaining regional consistency if and when individual sponsors complete their own HEP assessments.
-Bonneville then can estimate costs for completing the identified needs. - Addressing HEP coordination, costs, and need through the wildlife crediting forum.
+(including the level of each sponsor's participation).
+Included in this plan should be a mechanism for maintaining regional consistency if and when individual sponsors complete their own HEP assessments.
+Bonneville then can estimate costs for completing the identified needs.

+• Address HEP coordination, costs, and need through the wildlife crediting forum.